anrayliu/pyvidplayer2/README.md

 print(pyvidplayer2.get_version_info())
 ```

-Returns a dictionary with the version of pyvidplayer2, FFMPEG, and Pygame.
+Returns a dictionary with the version of pyvidplayer2, FFmpeg, and Pygame.
 Version can also be accessed directly
 with `pyvidplayer2.__version__` or `pyvidplayer2.VERSION`.